Call-to-action is one of the most influential and common ways to bring clicks for more conversion rates by turning visitors into customers.

 CTA: Download Grammarly.
 It's free

 However, the design shows simplicity, and this correlation is essential for the prospects since it evokes trust.

 CTA: Get Started For Free

-The color choice is also made correctly since CTA stands out easily from the other content, even if, in this case, the page is not crowded with images and other content on the above-the-fold part.
+The color contrast is also made correctly so that CTA can stand out easily from the other content, even if the page is not crowded with images and other content on the above-the-fold part.

-This one is also a great example since the CTA is highly distinguished, and it is clearly stated what you should do to do the action on the button.
+Netflix's CTA is also a great example since it is highly distinguished, and it is clearly stated what you should do to do the action on the button.

 CTA: Get Started

-The last example of ours is Headspace.
-Let's look at their CTA button for one of their CTA buttons which belongs to different offerings.
+The last example of landing pages is Headspace.
+Let's look at one of their CTA buttons which belongs to different offerings.